-CROWS volunteers improve and repair paths in the Upper Calder and Ripponden areas.
+CROWS volunteers improve and repair footpaths in the Upper Calder and Ripponden areas.
 To see what we have been doing recently in your area look at our Blog .
+You’ll find a report of every job we do, together with photos before and after.

 People have been incredibly generous in supporting our work.
 We are a charity registered with HMRC, we have no regular funding.
 We rely on individual donations to deal with reports of path problems.
 Using JustGiving is simple (and we get Gift Aid).
 You can do a one-off donation or become a regular friend.